Education in Portland, Oregon

-Portland, Oregon contains six public school districts, many private schools, as well as public and private colleges and universities including Portland State University, the largest public university in Oregon.
+Portland, Oregon contains six public school districts, many private schools, as well as public and private colleges and universities including Portland State University.

 Public elementary and secondary education

-Portland is served by seven school districts, Beaverton, Parkrose, Lake Oswego, David Douglas, Centennial, Tigard-Tualatin, Reynolds, Riverdale, and Portland Public.
+Portland is served by nine school districts, Beaverton, Parkrose, Lake Oswego, David Douglas, Centennial, Tigard-Tualatin, Reynolds, Riverdale, and Portland Public.
 The largest, Portland Public School District consists of about 100 schools covering, in various combinations, grades kindergarten through 12, as well as 50 special education programs.
 The number of students in the school district is approximately 53,000 — an enrollment of over 90% of the available school-age children, a higher percentage than other large urban school districts.
 Some of the elementary schools include; Abernethy, Scott, Bridlemile, and Peninsula.
 Some of the K8 schools are Martin Luther King Jr., Beverly Cleary, Bridger, and Hayhurst.
 Some of the middle schools are Jackson, George, and Mt.
 Tabor.

 Parkrose and David Douglas school districts are also fully contained within the city.
 The Parkrose District has a single high school, a middle school and four elementary schools.
 Beaverton, Lake Oswego, Tigrad-Tualatin, Centennial, and Reynolds all primarily consist of suburb residents, but absorb suburban Portland and/or CDP residents.